-Our EZ10 vehicles are designed around a suite of instruments that constantly and robustly monitor the vehicle's environment and orientation within that environment.
-These instruments include LIDAR sensors - LIDAR stands for Light Detection and Ranging - which use laser pulses to build a 3D model of the EZ10s environment.
-Essentially, LIDAR sensors help autonomous vehicles "see" other objects, including cars, pedestrians, and cyclists.
+Our vehicles are designed around a suite of instruments that constantly and robustly monitor the vehicle's environment and orientation within that environment.
+These instruments include LIDAR sensors - LIDAR stands for Light Detection and Ranging - which use laser pulses to build a 3D model of the environment.
+Radars, cameras and sensors help autonomous vehicles "see" other objects, including cars, pedestrians, and cyclists.
 This technology operates with extreme speed and accuracy, providing a complete 360 degree view around the vehicle with very precise measurements to all objects, obstacles, and landmarks within an established radius.

-The EZ10 uses a variety of different LIDAR sensors, some of which are tuned for obstacle detection and others that are better suited for landmark recognition and localization.
+The vehicles use a variety of different sensors, some of which are tuned for obstacle detection and others that are better suited for landmark recognition and localization.

-Working with the LIDAR sensors, the EZ10 also uses finely adjusted GPS data and measurements of vehicle accelerations and distances to determine its exact location and orientation - known as "localization".
-Because all the data from the EasyMile sensors works together, there is high visibility around the vehicle by at least two LIDAR sensors due to their overlapping ranges.
-Also, distances to objects are agreed upon by LIDAR readings and algorithms - this clever combination allows instantaneous calculations to be made relating to the vehicle position based on real-time data from the GPS, odometer, and accelerometer.
+They also use finely adjusted GPS data and measurements of vehicle accelerations and distances to determine its exact location and orientation - known as "localization".
+Because all the data from the EasyMile sensors works together, there is high visibility around the vehicle by at least two sensors due to their overlapping ranges.
+Also, distances to objects are agreed upon by readings and algorithms - this clever combination allows instantaneous calculations to be made relating to the vehicle position based on real-time data from the GPS, odometer, and accelerometer.